celoyd/potato/tools/accept-list/README.md

 limit 10;
 ```

-This gives us the top-ranked CIDs.
+This shows us the top-ranked CIDs (which score 1, because there are some CIDs that have 5 water, 5 LULC, and 5 seeing, which with scaling is 1×1×1).
 We could also do something like this:

 ```sql
 copy